boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 1. The client and server close the session upon completion of the request.

 ## Generate and Store a Secret
-- [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/43): Determine failure and retry behavior for this protocol: what is the client behavior after receipt of ACK?
+- [TODO #43](https://github.com/boltlabs-inc/key-mgmt-spec/issues/43): Determine failure and retry behavior for this protocol: what is the client behavior after receipt of ACK?

-This client-initiated functionality generates a secret locally and stores the result both locally and remotely:
+This client-initiated functionality generates a secret locally and stores the result both locally and remotely.
->>>>>>> f5e927a (Add retrieve details #12)

 Input:
 - `user_id`, a 128-bit globally unique identifier (GUID) representing the identity of the asset owner.